CLI Commands

 Note

 When using syside format without explicitly listing out the files, Syside ignores hidden files and files from hidden directories (starting with ., e.g. .venv or .git).
-To format files from these directories, either list them explicitly or use --include CLI option.
+To format files from these directories, list them explicitly.

 Output